ExpressGateway/express-gateway.io/_pages/case-studies/viriciti.md

 ---
-title: Viriciti
+title: "Case Study: ViriCiti Goes Global With Express Gateway in Production"
 permalink: /case-studies/viriciti/
 layout: case-study
 ---

-## Case Study: ViriCiti Goes Global With Express Gateway in Production

 [ViriCiti][viriciti] develops cloud-based energy management software to improve the operation of electric buses and trucks for EV operators and OEMs.
 With up to millisecond level accuracy, ViriCiti online energy management represents a